-OFFICIAL CLOUD PARTNER – Oracle
+OFFICIAL CLOUD PARTNER: Oracle

-The Austin, Texas-headquartered American tech giant was announced as Premier League’s Official Cloud Partner in May 2021.
+The Austin, Texas-headquartered American tech giant was announced as the Premier League’s Official Cloud Partner in May 2021.

 As per the deal, Oracle implements its cloud infrastructure and machine learning models to deliver advanced data-driven football analytics.
-Most of these analytics feature as infographics in the league’s live broadcasts in real-time, both on-screen and across its social media channels.
+Most of these analytics feature as infographics in the league’s live broadcasts in real time, both on-screen and across its social media channels.
 Some of these new offerings include average formation, live win probability and momentum tracker.

-Avery Dennison’s products are made in a low-carbon, landfill-free facility in Norway where the plastics used in the process are re-used within the supply chain to ensure minimum waste generation in an environmentally-friendly process.
+Avery Dennison’s products are made in a low-carbon, landfill-free facility in Norway, where the plastics used in the process are re-used within the supply chain to ensure minimum waste generation in an environmentally-friendly process.
 Avery’s products also come with smart digital technology that offer bespoke fan experiences to customers.

 Modena-based Italian publishing company Panini is the official sticker and trading card licensee of the Premier League.

 The Panini Group and football go back a long way.
 For many decades, Panini has created trading cards and stickers based on football players, making “Panini” a very common word among many football-mad households.